 How long will you wear your baby?

-Some parents believe the "holy grail" of baby carriers is a product that can work from newborn to toddler, by allowing seamless carry positions changes while retaining comfort in each stage.
+Some parents believe the "holy grail" of baby carriers is a product that can work from newborn to toddler by allowing seamless carry positions changes while retaining comfort in each stage.
 A carrier that works well in the first few months may not perform well as your baby reaches a year and beyond.
-However, if you only plan to use your carrier until your baby is a specific weight or age, and can't imagine carrying a toddler off your front side, then this fantasy carrier is unlikely to impress you, and a simpler more infant suited option may be what is best for your family and budget.
+However, if you only plan to use your carrier until your baby is a specific weight or age, and can't imagine carrying a toddler off your front side, then this fantasy carrier is unlikely to impress you, and a simpler, more infant-suited option may be what is best for your family and budget.

 Is it comfortable?

 Your comfort needs will change over time as your little one gets bigger and more mobile.
 Newborns and smaller infants are relatively easy to carry, and most parents can do so for more extended periods of time.
 As your baby starts to grow, you'll soon see the advantages of padded shoulder straps and the additional support of a waistband to help distribute your baby's weight to keep greater adventures comfortable.
-Being able to change positions or make minor adjustments on the go is also important to staying comfortable as the day passes.
+Being able to change positions or make minor adjustments on the go is also vital to staying comfortable as the day passes.
 Carriers with multiple positions or easy adjustments are the best choices.
 Slings allow for quick, small changes for fit or comfort and work for parents and little ones of various sizes for a custom fit.
-Soft-structured carriers with ample shoulder padding, great waistband support and the ability to tighten or loosen straps as needed to shift baby's weight or to find a more comfortable position are comfy with older or larger babies.
+Soft-structured carriers with ample shoulder padding, great waistband support, and the ability to tighten or loosen straps as needed to shift baby's weight or to find a more comfortable position are comfy with older or larger babies.